Instructions to Authors

 The manuscript should be typed with 3 cm margins, Times New Roman, Font size 13 and 1.5 line spacing.
 Use footnotes only in tables and figures, not to elaborate on the article text.
 To verify drug names (use generic names only, adding the brand name afterward in parentheses if relevant).
 Abbreviations and/or acronyms should be spelled out in full and abbreviated in parentheses on first use in the text not at the end of text.The manuscript should not normally exceed 2500-3500 words for Original Article, 3500-6000 words for Review articles and 1200-2000 words for Short Communication.

 All measures should be reported in SI units followed, in the text, by traditional units in parentheses.
 For general guidance on the International System of Units and some useful conversion factors, see 'The SI for the Health Professions' (WHO, 1977).
 There are two exceptions: blood pressure should be expressed in mm Hg and haemoglobin as g/dl.

-Words to be abbreviated should be spelled out in full the first time they appear in the text with the abbreviations in brackets.
-Following that, the abbreviations should be used.
+Words to be abbreviated should be spelled out in full the first time they appear in the text with the abbreviations in brackets not as a separated section.

 References should be numbered consecutively according to the order in which they are cited in the text.
 A reference cited only in a table or figure is numbered within the sequence established by the first mention of that table or figure in the text.
 Use of references more than 10 years old is discouraged unless they are classic or unique works.
 Authors must verify all references.
 The reference list should follow the text of the manuscript.
-Follow the Vancouver style for reference formatting and punctuation in EndNote System Before Submitting.
+Follow the Vancouver style.
 In the reference list, abbreviate names of journals according to MEDLINE/Index Medicus.
 For five or more authors, list the first three names followed by "et al."

 Please note the following examples for format and punctuation:

 Jemal A, Siegel R, Ward E, et al. Cancer statistics, 2008.
 CA Cancer J Clin 2008; 58:71-96.

 Eifel PJ, Levenback C. American cancer society Atlas of clinical oncology: Cancer of the female lower genital tract.
 1st ed.
 Hamilton, Ontario: BC Decker, Inc. 2001; pp: 32-8.

 Chapter in a book